 Damper: Australian Campfire Bread Recipe

-Fresh bread is a delightful addition to a campfire dinner, which is why this easy to make recipe is a must make for your next trip!
 Damper, a campfire bread, is an iconic Australian side dish.
-This easy to make version of Damper is the perfect camp food to share with all your mates.
+Our easy to make recipe features customized suggestions, making Damper the perfect camp food to share with all your mates.

 What is Damper?

 Damper is an Australian bread that is cooked over hot coals in a fire pit or stove.
 Traditionally this bread was made with wheat flour, water and sometimes milk.
-However, this was a very plain version of Damper that was made out of necessity by bushmen in remote Aussie locations.
-Nowadays campers expanded on this basic recipe to make a more palatable bread, by adding salt, spices, even dry fruits and chocolates.
+However, this was a very plain version that was made out of necessity by bushmen in remote Aussie locations.
+Nowadays campers expanded on the basic recipe to make a more palatable bread, by adding salt, spices, even dry fruits and chocolates.

 How to make Damper, an Aussie bush bread, baked over campfire coals

 Damper was made in the the bush by mixing water with dry ingredients then cooking on a stick or directly over a fire’s hot coals.
 Our version of this recipe has a few extra ingredients, but is still easy to make.
 Simply mix dry ingredients at home (recipe listed below) and store together in a sealed container.
 At the campsite add milk or water and mix until you achieve a springy consistency.
 Wrap the dough in aluminum foil and cook directly over a fire’s hot coals on the outer part of the fire.